Discus Fish Breeding Guide

 When you change the water, make sure to inspect the glass or sides if there is any build-up of algae or other waste.
 If you see any, make sure to clean it off as well.

 2. Water Temperature

-To provide ideal breeding conditions, the temperature in your aquarium should be between 82 and 88 degrees Fahrenheit (27.7 and 31.2 Celsius).
+To encourage spawning, you should keep the water temperature between 82 and 88 degrees Fahrenheit (27.7 and 31.2 Celsius).

 3. pH Level

 The pH level has an influence on how quickly discus fish lay eggs and whether they will hatch.
 Therefore, you should maintain the pH of your breeding aquarium at about 6.5.

 Always be cautious about rising the pH level above 7.0.
 To keep the pH in check, you may buy a chemical solution specifically designed for this purpose.

 Also, keep an eye on the mineral content in the water since it may affect the pH.
 You should keep it between 100 and 200 micro siemens.